Greenvale Park Community Garden

 Here’s your chance!
 Northfield Community Gardeners will begin accepting applications on February 1 from those interested in maintaining a garden plot in the Greenvale Park Community Garden.
 Garden plots will be 10 feet by 20 feet (with a 10’x10’ half-plot option also available.)
 Those who are assigned plots may plant what they choose (taking into account the needs of neighboring gardeners, of course) and will be responsible for planting, weeding, watering, harvesting and otherwise maintaining their plots throughout the growing season.
 The produce of the plot will be theirs to eat, can, share, and use as they choose.
 All gardeners at the community garden will use organic gardening methods, and experienced gardeners will be available to help newer gardeners learn the necessary skills.

 If you don’t have time or inclination to take on a garden plot this year, but would like to be involved, please call one of the numbers listed above!
-The Gardeners will also be seeking donations of used garden tools in good condition.

 Comments are closed.